 Both are wearing a protective yellow vest that makes them visible from a distance in a plant.
 They also wear protective headgear that is just one step removed from a hard hat.

 The uniform is modest and gender neutral.
 It fits and looks appropriate for a factory work environment.

 Factory Coats in Manufacturing and Warehouse Settings

-These four industrial workers wear factory coats over street clothes which enables them to wear just about any clothing since it is protected by the jackets.
+The industrial workers wear factory coats over street clothes, which enables them to wear just about any clothing, as it is protected by the jackets.
 In any dirty occupation, coats are normally supplied by the employer.

 Clean and Neat Manufacturing Business Attire

-Here's a great example of appropriate clothing in an industrial field.
-These workers wear clothing typical for any manufacturing work environment.
+The workers exemplify appropriate clothing in an industrial field.
+They wear clothing typical for any manufacturing work environment.
 The clothing is casual yet clean and mended.